A video script is a structured outline of a video’s content. It includes dialogue, visual cues, action lines, and other essential details.

 Whether you’re producing a live-action commercial or planning to create an animated video from script, this document guides each creative and technical decision.

-Why is it important?
+Why is It Important?
 Benefits of Using a Script in Video Production

 Writing a script comes under the planning phase of a video production.
 If your planning is strong and flawless, the video will gain the expected response.
 Here are some of the benefits of writing a good script in video production.